neilmiddleton/neilmiddleton.github.io/source/2013-01-14-the-composability-of-buildpacks.html.markdown

 ## Composability

-Luckily though, there's one more buildpack on the horizon, that of Ben Mather's [Compose].
+Luckily though, there's one more buildpack on the horizon, that of David Dollar's [Multi-buildpack].
 This buildpack takes your application and looks for a `.buildpacks` file in the root.
 Within this file you enter a line delimited list of all the buildpacks you want to use within your deploy process, in the order that you want them to occur.
 For instance:

 ```ruby
 git://github.com/meskyanichi/heroku-buildpack-middleman.git